CodingLeonardo/code-for-my-job/README.md

 ## Proposed code pieces (for now):

-- Rollover calculator (I'm building it...🚧)
+- Rollover calculator (Done...just a few details missing 🏁🤏)
   <br />
   A tool to calculate the bonus amount a user needs to wager before they can withdraw their bonus funds.